 1046 Tasker St, Philadelphia, PA 19148

 For a bit of minimalist flair and a complete deviation from everything else I tried in Philadelphia, Noord offers up incredible house-made Dutch meals in Passyunk Square.
-A BYOB bistro, they make everything fresh, including smoking and curing their own meats.
+A BYOB bistro, they make everything fresh, including curing and smoking their own meats.

 Noord uses local ingredients as much as possible, reminding us that shopping local makes a huge difference for the community.
 The dining room is small, but in the warmer months, you can eat outside.